This guide has been updated for the Shadowlands.

 More info on what team comps are can be fount at the following links, I feel the Icyveins one is a bit more thorough as to why certain compositions will succeed on average more than others:

 Sidenote for Shadowlands: Obviously a new expansion with new features is going to shake things up.
 So stay in the loop for how certain classes are changed and possible combos, but don’t follow the meta too religiously if you want to avoid burning time trying to change classes every two weeks.
 Just pick something up, master it and commit to it unless you’ve got time to burn elsewhere.
-Shadowlands is still in the early stages of alpha at the time of writing, so these lists may change once it drops.
+Shadowlands is 2 days from release at the time of writing, so these lists may change once it drops.
 To add on to this, keep Torghast in mind in addition to pvp/m+/raid.

 7. How to Get Good, as the Kids Say